apache/pekko/docs/src/main/paradox/typed/guide/modules.md

 ### gRPC

-[Akka gRPC](https://doc.akka.io/docs/akka-grpc/current/index.html) is a separate module from Akka.
+[Pekko gRPC](https://doc.akka.io/docs/akka-grpc/current/index.html) is a separate module from Pekko.

 This library provides an implementation of gRPC that integrates nicely with the @ref:[HTTP](#http) and @ref:[Streams](#streams) modules.
-It is capable of generating both client and server-side artifacts from protobuf service definitions, which can then be exposed using Akka HTTP, and handled using Streams.
+It is capable of generating both client and server-side artifacts from protobuf service definitions, which can then be exposed using Pekko HTTP, and handled using Streams.

-Some of the challenges that Akka gRPC tackles:
+Some of the challenges that Pekko gRPC tackles:

 * Exposing services with all the benefits of gRPC & protobuf:
   * Schema-first contract